FanDuel: Acquisition and expansion

 In August 2018, FanDuel announced that it had partnered with Minute Media to create The Duel, a new site for fantasy/sports betting information generated by fans.

 In February 2020, FanDuel reached an agreement with Scientific Games to serve as the technology partner for its current and future sports betting operations.

 In December 2020, Flutter Entertainment announced that it had increased its stake in FanDuel Group to 95% in a $4.1 billion cash-and-stock deal.
 In May 2021, FanDuel announced that CEO Matt King would be stepping down after four years with the company.
 In 2021, the company began to launch the online casino FanDuel Casino in selected states.

 In August 2022, FanDuel announced the re-launch of TVG Network—a co-owned horse racing cable network—as FanDuel TV.
 The channel would continue to primarily carry live coverage of horse racing events, but would expand its coverage of mainstream sports from a gambling perspective.
 On October 16, 2024, Diamond Sports Group revealed in a bankruptcy court filing that it had reached an agreement with FanDuel Group to rebrand its the Bally Sports regional sports networks as FanDuel Sports Network.
 The agreement contains an option for FanDuel to take a 5% equity stake in Diamond upon its exit from chapter 11 bankruptcy protection; Diamond subsequently became known as Main Street Sports Group.

+In November 2025, FanDuel announced the launch of a prediction market product, which will allow it to open up in states where traditional sports betting is illegal and deal with competitive pressure from new startup exchanges.